denten-books/plain-text/main.md

 evidentiary materials on the way to literary output.

-To view Woolgar and Latour as scholars of literature (and not just of labortories) is to open up the floodgates of textuality.
+To view Woolgar and Latour as scholars of literature (and not just of laboratories) is to open up the floodgates of textuality.
 The laboratory, the court, the hospital--these institutions cannot be reduced to text, but they are in part, literary systems.
 Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural